giladturok/giladturok.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

 Hey :wave:!
-I'm a 1st year CS PhD student at **Cornell Tech** :bear: :aerial_tramway:, fortunate to be supported by the NSF GRFP.
+I'm a first year CS PhD student at **Cornell Tech** :bear: :aerial_tramway:, fortunate to be supported by the NSF GRFP.
 I am also a Guest Researcher at the **Flatiron Institute**.

 My research interests are broadly in **probablistic machine learning** :robot: :